 “Yeah, well,” Potter grimaced, handing me the bottle.
 “Practice makes perfect.”

 I pressed the bottle to my lips and took a swig.
-The taste wasn’t unbearable.
-Plus, I liked the way the liquor sloshed in my stomach — warm, heavy.
+The taste wasn’t unbearable, I was surprised to find, and I liked the way the liquor sloshed in my stomach — warm, heavy.

 “I guess it does,” I said.
-And with that, I drank.
+And with that, I drank some more.

 I burst into laughter — great belly laughs that shook my whole body with giddiness.
 “You’re horrible,” I slurred cheerfully as the world tilted in a surge of light and dizziness.

 Potter laughed as well, and the sound was so nice, I wanted to hear it again.
 “I really didn’t want this girl to get Freddy’s number.
-She was so annoying.”
+She was annoying as hell.”

 “You’re horrible,” I said, fully aware that I’d already said this but finding myself unable to care.
 “What if Fred had actually wanted to see this girl?”